Harold Raynsford Stark: After Pearl Harbor

+Kimmel and his Army counterpart Walter Short were removed from command and demoted in December 1941; both subsequently retired in early 1942.
 In March 1942, Stark was relieved as CNO by Admiral Ernest King.
 He went to Britain the next month to become Commander of United States Naval Forces Europe.

 Brigadier General James E. Wharton (left), commander of the 1st Engineer Special Brigade, escorts Admiral Harold Stark on Utah Beach shortly after the D-Day landings in 1944.